Awesome

 - Replace

-- Tag IAM identities in your accounts in accordance with the tagging conventions for applying data perimeter controls (see the Tagging conventions earlier in this document).
+with the names of your trusted OIDC providers and tenant. - Tag IAM identities and resources in your accounts in accordance with the tagging conventions for applying data perimeter controls (see the Tagging conventions earlier in this document).

 - Replace